Permanente Quarry: Cement

 In order to fulfill the overseas contracts, Kaiser bought the SS Ancon and her sister ship, the SS Cristobal, which had been used in the construction of the Panama Canal.
 The ships were converted into bulk carriers, with a capacity of 40,000 barrels each, at the Todd Shipyard in Seattle.
 These ships, renamed SS Permanente and SS Philippa, respectively, were operated by the Matson Navigation Company.

-In June 1940 Permanente Cement signed a lease with the Port of Redwood City for four acres of land for 20 years for spur tracks, storage silos and bulk ship loading equipment.
+In June 1940, Permanente Cement signed a lease with the Port of Redwood City for four acres of land for 20 years for spur tracks, storage silos and bulk ship loading equipment.
 Cement was brought by rail and truck from the Permanente plant and loaded into the two ships.
 The port facility made it possible to fulfill the Navy contracts which by November 1941 included construction projects at Midway, Guam, Wake, and other American-owned Pacific islands.

 Henry Kaiser's first experience with ships prompted him to form the Todd-California Shipbuilding Corporation, and then winning a bid from the British to build thirty cargo ships.
-He started by building a shipyard in Richmond, California, later adding three more there, and three along the Columbia River in Portland and Vancouver, WA.
+He started by building a shipyard in Richmond, California, later adding three more there, and three along the Columbia River in Portland, Oregon, and Vancouver, Washington.
 After the British ships were built, Todd pulled out of the partnership to focus on their own shipbuilding business.
-These seven shipyards produced about 25% of the total U.S. production of ships during World War 2.
+These seven shipyards produced about 25% of the total U.S. production of ships during World War II.

 When Henry Kaiser purchased the quarry land, he also got a stone-and-redwood building high in the hills at the headwaters of Permanente Creek.
 According to legend, the house, served by only one road, had been a speakeasy.
 Kaiser converted it to a lodge and he, and his wife, Bess, spent time in the quiet surroundings.
 Rio Permanente or sometimes, Arroyo Permanente, was discovered in 1776 by Col. Juan Bautista de Anza as he explored Alta California, for the King of Spain.
 Rio Permanente was so named, as it continued to flow all year, unlike most streams in California which dry up in the summer.
 Bess Kaiser suggested the name for the medical program at the shipyards, which after the War were made available to the public, becoming the Kaiser Permanente Health Plan.
-The shipyards, steel plant in Fontana, CA and magnesium productions facilities operated as the Permanente Metal Corp. after Todd left Todd-California Shipbuilding Corp.
+The shipyards, steel plant in Fontana, California, and magnesium productions facilities operated as the Permanente Metal Corp. after Todd left Todd-California Shipbuilding Corp.